The Eight Thoughts of a Great Person

 [MMK25.9]

-Whatever is going on, due to clinging or due to conditioning, that, without the clinging and conditioning, is taught as nirvāṇa.
+Whatever is going on, under the influence of clinging or of conditioning, that, without the clinging and conditioning, is taught as nirvāṇa.

 [Sāla]